Mattc33/Necronomicon/Necronomicon.md

 <img src="https://i.gyazo.com/f73363ceb99910163bf45486098cbd41.png" height="250" />

+A noticeable power booster for Spectre builds.
+This is a extremely large damage booster as sources of minion damage is not as easy to obtain compared to other damage types.
+The Life boost effectively makes spectre immune to death in most situations.

 ---

 ### Flesh Binder

 <img src="https://i.gyazo.com/94f1e0bcbaaa78050203b89e9b4a93ff.png" height="225" />

+As far as Ascendancy nodes go this is pretty lack luster but typically a summoner build will have very little physical mitigation any bit helps.

 ---

 ### Spirit Eater

 <img src="https://i.gyazo.com/76b8428ef0fc33725329863deb9c0c98.png" height="300" />

+This ascendancy node is typically picked up for non-summons focused build but someone who still wants to utilize the Necromancer ascendancy.

 ---